akhanaton/polkadot-k8s-operator/README.md

 The current solution is using a Kubernetes Persistent Volume Claim with Azure Disk.
 Reference: https://docs.microsoft.com/en-us/azure/aks/azure-disks-dynamic-pv

+### Default configuration

+* Data Persistence Support functionality is not active by default, you have to explicitly activate it by setting the parameter isDataPersistenceActive to "true"

 ### How To Tutorial with Minikube